dkgitcode/ballharbor/README.md

 The search engine is comprised of two parts, the `EntityExtractor` and `SearchEngine`.
 The `EntityExtractor` is dedicated to spellcheck, entity recognition, and entity linking.
 The goal is for the entity extractor to feed our search engine with easily parameterized queries.
 The `SearchEngine` takes those parameters and then queries the `nba_api` library to find and filter the specified clips.

-## Future Work & Ideas

-I've considered using a large language model to help pick up on details from the query but it felt like using a bazooka to kill a fly.
-However, I can see there being extreme edge cases that this simple NLP/naive search engine cannot work on.